MaPe-TC/BINP29Project/README.md

 a.
 Workflow_1: runs FastQC (v0.11.9) on single-end .fastq files and creates a MultiQC (v1.7) report.

-Note: FASTQ files should be stored in a folder named "raw_data".
+Note: FASTQ files should be stored in a folder named "raw_data" in BASE_DIR.

 Run as: snakemake --use-conda -s FastQC_snk